These are some examples of how we helped employees who have been performance managed.

 - Request our client’s supervising partner to attend client meetings to specifically assist our client in improving on issues that the employer alleged to be deficient;

 - Request the supervising partner and other senior employees to provide on-the-job coaching in respect to alleged communication issues.

 Within a couple of months, our client had successfully completed the performance management plan and was no longer subject to it.
 The matter was resolved to our client’s satisfaction.

-Visit How We Can Assist You [link to the relevant subpage] to find out how we can help you deal with performance management.
+Visit How We Can Assist You to find out how we can help you deal with performance management.